lorenzoromani1983/wayback-keyword-search/README.md

 downloading is done with the "download" file; and searching with the "search" file.

 You can download pages saved in specific years (i.e.: 2020), or years and months (i.e.: 202001), or years and months and days (i.e: 20200101), just specifying the date format in the prompt.
-If you want to download everything regardless of the saved date, just type "2" in the prompt, as Wayback has started archiving websites in the 2000's and then "2" will match every date.
+If you want to download everything in the 2000's or 19**'s regardless the saved date, just type "2" (for the pages saved past 2000) or "1" (for the pages saved in the XXth century) in the prompt, and Wayback will save each page saved matching that criteria.
+So, if you want to save a website that has been saved across 1999 and 2000, you will need to run the tool twice.

 There is a Python3 version and a Go version.